secretstartups/handbook/sites/handbook/source/handbook/marketing/field-marketing/index.html.md

 ### [Grubhub](https://www.grubhub.com/)

 #### When to use Grubhub
-Grubhub will be utilized for smaller, owned and partner events that will host executive-level registrants.
+Grubhub will be utilized for smaller, owned, and partner events that will host executive-level registrants.
 Cost per person to be between $35-$50.

+It is important to note that Grubhub will be utilized for _post-event meal credit distribution_.
+The FMM is responsible for taking account of registrants who attend the event and utilizing that list to upload to Grubhub.

 #### Order Link Sharing

 It is important to note that there is a limit on link sharing when utilizing the Grubhub platform.
 When registrant information is uploaded to the platform for event preparation, said registrants will receive a **unique, non-sharable link** to place their order.

-It is important to note that Grubhub will be utilzed for _post-event meal credit distribution_.
-The FMM is responsible for taking account of registrants who attend the event and utilizing that list to upload to Grubhub.

 #### Grubhub Portal

 ##### [How to sign into your account](https://corporate.grubhub.com/resource/signing-in/)

-- You should have received a [Welcome Email](https://corporate.grubhub.com/resource/signing-in/automated-welcome-emails-for-new-corporate-diners/) through which you created your credentials.
+- You should have received a [Welcome Email](https://corporate.grubhub.com/resource/automated-welcome-emails-for-new-corporate-diners/) through which you created your credentials.
 If you never received a Welcome Email, please contact your FMC.
 Go to grubhub.com, click “Sign in” and enter your Grubhub credentials.

 How to access the Admin Portal